-To put an end to a memorable trip, we enjoyed a beautiful sunset picnic in Bon Echo Park.
+We enjoyed a beautiful sunset picnic in Bon Echo Park to end a memorable trip.
 Anyone who’s travelled in Canada before will know how stunning it is at the park.
 Don’t forget to skip some ricks over the water from the romantic wooden bridge while you’re there.

 Bon Echo Provincial Park

-There are some great family-friendly canoe routes you can take and over 30 backcountry hiking routes.
+There are some great family-friendly canoe routes and over 30 backcountry hiking routes.
 The park is also a sacred place once home to Indigenous tribes, and you can still see hundreds of Indigenous pictographs on different rock formations around the park.

 Besides the fascinating history of Bon Echo, there are also great campgrounds where you can spend the night.
 You can choose from rustic cabins, fully-serviced cabins, yurts, and tents.

 You can’t visit Bon Echo without seeing its most famous feature, Mazinaw Rock.
 This 100-metre tall rock cliff is a majestic sight that drops into the Mazinaw Lake waters below.
-You can take your fishing boat out on the lake and marvel at the cliff as you wait for a bite.
+You can take your fishing boat out on the lake and marvel at the cliff while waiting for a bite.

-To help you plan a great trip, take a look at the fabulous accommodations we stayed in during our trip to Napanee, Canada.
+To help you plan a great trip, look at our fabulous accommodations in Napanee, Canada.

 Discover Lennox & Addington County and Napanee – Ontario, Canada

 From cute craft stores to groovy breweries and everything in between, Lennox & Addington County – and Napanee especially – makes for a fantastic road trip destination.
-With the many smaller towns scattered throughout the county, you can explore a range of locations in a short time.
+With the many smaller towns scattered throughout the county, you can quickly explore a range of locations.

-Use this itinerary as a guideline and head off on your own Greater Napanee summer getaway.
+Use this itinerary as a guideline and head off on your Greater Napanee summer getaway.